Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 The question of whether one is better than the other is similar to the Honda vs Toyota debate.
 Both companies make and sell quality products, but like anything else on the market, there are differences between the models sold by both brands, some of which might be a positive or a negative for your needs.

 I own a Graco 495 Ultra Max, GX-19 Finish Pro, and my latest addition to my sprayer collection, the popular Titan 440 Impact (formerly the 440i).
 All three models are contractor airless sprayers I purchased brand new for my painting business.
-My Graco 495 is my oldest sprayer I've used now for over ten years.
+My Graco 495 is my oldest sprayer; I've used it now for over 10 years.

 In this article, I go over some of the differences I've learned using my Titan and Graco sprayers side by side.

-Priming and setting up airless sprayers is pretty much the same for most brands, but some take longer to setup.
-Comparing the set up speed of my Graco GX-19 with my other two sprayers, the hopper and twenty five foot spray hose is lightening fast to set up.
+Priming and setting up airless sprayers is pretty much the same for most brands, but some take longer to set up.
+Comparing the set up speed of my Graco GX-19 with my other two sprayers, the hopper (paint holder) and the shorter 25-foot spray hose is faster to set up.

 My little Titan 440 Impact is the second fastest, priming and siphoning paint up to the spray gun faster than my Graco 495.
-Both of these sprayers have a fifty foot spray hose too.
+Both of these sprayers have a 50-foot spray hose too.